-Evelyn Casuga, Assistant to the President-Special Projects at Central Arizona College
+Evelyn Casuga, Sr. Advisor, Community Relations, Office of the President, Central Arizona College

-Evelyn is serving part time as Assistant to the President-Special Projects at Central Arizona College and consulting with the Center for the Future of Arizona at ASU.
+Evelyn works part time as Sr. Advisor, Community Relations in the Office of the President at Central Arizona College and consults with the Center for the Future of Arizona at ASU.
 After 25 years, she retired in December 2014 as General Manager, Community Affairs for APS, the largest and longest serving investor-owned utility in Arizona.
 Her area encompassed corporate contributions, community relations, economic development, the volunteer program and she held numerous leadership positions at the company.

 Previous to APS, her roles have included nearly 10 years in municipal government as City Manager of Eloy and Town Manager of Marana and Manager of Community/Client Development for the Western Gateway Team, an AZ regional economic development group, serving five West Valley communities.